 Children love free Wi-Fi, but they are not aware of the dangers associated with unsecured networks.
 You need to explain to your kids the risks of using public Wi-Fi and advise them always to be cautious.

 - Beware of strangers!

-There are plenty of chat rooms and forums on the internet.
+There are plenty of chat rooms and forums on the Internet.
 Kids are always eager to discuss their interests with peers.
 However, getting too friendly with strangers can have adverse effects.

 Learn more about cyberbullying from here.

-A little knowledge about today’s online privacy situation can save your child from unbearable strain.
-Being careful about your privacy and having safety systems, like using a premium VPN service, will definitely help in maintaining internet safety for children.
+A little knowledge about today’s online privacy situation can save your child from the unbearable strain.
+Being careful about your privacy and having safety systems, like using a premium VPN service, will help in maintaining internet safety for children.